samsonos/cms_api/docs/GenericCollection.md

 }
 ```

-##Creating custom collections
-This class is abstract and thought has only implementation of generic features and is designed to be
-extended and implemented in your specific projects.
-Main function is ```fill()``` which is abstract
-and should be implemented.
-It is responsible for filling the collection of your ```samson\cms\Material```
-ancestors.

-Main purpose of this class is to give ability for quick creation of backend for showing some blocks with materials,
-which must be filtered and showed with some logic dependently on specific project.
-For this purposes our class
-has another abstract method ```render()```

 ##Passing collection to view
-This class implements [```\samson\core\IViewSettable```](https://github.com/samsonos/php_core/wiki/2.4-View) for giving ability
-to pass this object and it ancestors to views immediately after creation. also prefixes can
-be used to get access to multiple GenericCollections while rendering one single view.
+This class implements [```\samson\core\IViewSettable```](https://github.com/samsonos/php_core/wiki/2.4-View) for giving ability to pass this object and it ancestors to views immediately after creation. also prefixes can be used to get access to multiple GenericCollections while rendering one single view.
 ```php
 m()->view('product/catalog')->items(new GenericCollection())
 ```